 Aluminium Is Easy To Form

-A key component of the recycling process is not just how easy the material melts down, but how easy it can be reused again.
+A key component of the recycling process is not just how easily the material melts down, but how easily it can be reused again.
 The great news here is that aluminium can be formed into practically any shape possible.

-Aluminium can also have alloys such as magnesium, silicon, manganese or zinc added to it so that it will become more suited to a particular usage type.
+Aluminium can also have alloys such as magnesium, silicon, manganese or zinc added to it so that it will become more suited to a particular user type.